-If possible, we recommend placing any required fill at least 30 days prior to construction of the foundations.
+If possible, we recommend placing any required fill at least 60 days prior to construction of the foundations.
 This will allow approximately 90 percent of the estimated fill-induced settlement to occur prior to construction of the foundation elements.
 If the above recommended time is not feasible, additional fill could be placed above the elevation of required fill for a temporary period to decrease the amount of time necessary for consolidation of the subgrade soils due to the weight of the required fill.
 This is referred to as a surcharge program.
 Recommendations for a surcharge program can be provided at your request.

-4.5 Shallow Foundation Recommendations
+4.4 Shallow Foundation Recommendations

-Provided the site preparation recommendations given in this report are followed, lightly-loaded structures constructed at this site may be supported on a relatively shallow foundation system bearing at a minimum depth of 2 feet below final grade.
-Foundation elements bearing on existing naturally occurring clay soils or within newly imported compacted structural fill at the recommended depth can be proportioned utilizing a maximum net allowable soil bearing pressure of 2,000 pounds per square foot for isolated spread footings and 1,600 pounds per square foot for continuous (wall) footings.
+Provided the site preparation recommendations given in this report are followed, lightly-loaded structures constructed at this site may be supported on a relatively shallow foundation system bearing at a minimum depth of 2 feet below final grade, but no deeper than 2 feet below existing grade.
+Foundation elements bearing on existing naturally occurring clay soils or within newly imported compacted structural fill at the recommended depth can be proportioned utilizing a maximum net allowable soil bearing pressure of 1,800 pounds per square foot for isolated spread footings and 1,400 pounds per square foot for continuous (wall) footings.